-- a) To ensure development provides an appropriate relationship between heritage items and new subdivisions. - b) To reinforce the existing heritage character by maintaining significant vistas throughout the heritage curtilage. - c) To ensure that buildings provide sufficient amenity by allowing solar access to private and public spaces.
+- a) To ensure development provides an appropriate relationship between heritage items and new subdivisions. - b) To reinforce the existing heritage character by maintaining significant views and vistas throughout theheritage curtilage. - c) To ensure that buildings provide sufficient amenity by allowing solar access to private and public spaces. - d) To ensure the visual prominence of Oran Park House is maintained in the landscape setting by enabling quality architectural dwelling design and roof forms that respect the heritage significance.